-1. Introduction
+1. Introduction¶

 1.1.
-History
+History¶

 As with many Open Source projects, ẀP fail2ban started as way to scratch a particular itch.
-I had a dedicated server that was getting some unwelcome attention from various bots, and while it was trivial to configure fail2ban for ssh etc, WordPress was another story.
-Thus WP fail2ban was born late November 2011.
+I had a dedicated server that was getting some unwelcome attention from various bots, and while it was trivial to configure fail2ban for ssh

 Since then it’s slowly but steadily accumulated features, and much to my surprise, gained a considerable number of installs (30,000+ at the time of writing) - I really had no idea so many other people would be interested!

 Between versions 3.5 and 3.6 there was a bit of a delay.
 I switched my development environment from Windows 10 [1] to a FreeBSD workstation and a Linux laptop, life then decided to take its turn and get in the way for a bit, all while the shadow of Gutenberg loomed large over the future of WordPress.
-With the advent of ClassicPress [2] things started to look sunnier, so I dusted off the repo, put together some better documentation, braved the horrors of svn, and in November 2018 released 3.6 as a pseudo 7th anniversary present.
+With the advent of ClassicPress [2] things started to look sunnier, so I dusted off the repo, put together some better documentation, braved the horrors of svn

 1.1.1.
-LTS [3] Version
+LTS [3] Version¶

 My plan was to retire the 3.x branch, but you know what they say about plans….

-It turns out that at least one large hosting provider pre-installs WPf2b in mu-plugins.
+.
 It’s always great to see your work being used widely, but it would have been even better if they had let me know - I could have tested that combination before releasing version 4.

 As a result there will now be a 3.7.
-This will be the very last version 3 release, it will be tailored to being pre-installed in mu-plugins, and it will be supported indefinitely.
+This will be the very last version 3 release, it will be tailored to being pre-installed in mu-plugins

 1.2.
-Future
+Future¶

 Version 4 was born from a desire to visualise the things WPf2b was logging; being entirely separate and distinct from the core functionality, adding this as freemium features seemed like a good plan.
 Time will tell.